mtolhuys/laravel-schematics/README.md

 Make sure the routes are cached!

+---

 ## Usage

 ##### Starting out / Searching
-If you already have a lot of models I recommend to use the search bar to narrow down the diagrams into specific sections f.e:
+If you already have a lot of models I recommend you use the search bar to narrow down the diagrams into specific sections f.e:

 ![Schematics Example](resources/images/readme/search-example.png)